+- Class teacher and teaching assistants share information and lesson plans to ensure that children with additional needs have targeted support and provision that meets their needs.

 - Teaching assistants and class teachers work with small groups to support their learning and ensure children are on task.

 - Children are supported during independent learning with a variety of resources including:

 - Laptops

 - Netbooks

 - LearnPads

 - Talking tins

 - Recordable whiteboards

 - Scribes

 - Writing frames

-- Special exam arrangements are made for children with additional needs, this may include extra time, readers or scribes.
+- Where appropriate children may follow a personalised curriculum of highly differentiated work.

-- support, e.g. for those with physical disabilities, sensory loss, speech and language difficulties, autism, severe literacy difficulties/dyslexia etc.
+- Children may receive one-to-one support to deliver a personalised curriculum and who need more intensive support, e.g. for those with physical disabilities, sensory loss, speech and language difficulties, autism, severe literacy difficulties/dyslexia etc.

 - Additional support and advice will be sought from outside agencies we currently work closely with:

 - Speech and Language Therapy

-- Social & Emotional Behaviour Support Service (SEBSS)
+- Behaviour Support Service

 - Educational Psychology

 - Autism Spectrum Team

 - Child and Adolescent Mental Health (CAMHS)

 - School Nurse Team

-- Hearing Support Team

-- Vision Support Team

-- Dyslexia Support Team

-- Social Care

-- Health Practitioners

-- Occupational Therapy

-- Bishop Bronescombe has 2 Dyslexia Champions and an Autism Champion that support the specific needs of children.